talorlik/ldap-2fa-on-k8s/WARP.md

 > [!NOTE]
 >
-> The `setup-application.sh` script automatically runs the image
+> The `setup-application-infra.sh` script automatically runs the image
 > mirroring script, so manual execution is typically not needed.

 ## Key Configuration Files